The big question on everyone’s lips is: Is Tokyo expensive?

 Please remember that these costs are an estimate and subject to change.

 All costs mentioned are given in USD.
 Japan’s currency is the Japanese Yen (JPY).
-As of March 2024, 1 USD = 151 JPY.
+Find out how much your money is worth today by using the up-to-date converter below.

 3 Days in Tokyo Costs: